clipcode/clipcode-schema/clipcode-ts-schema/README.md

         ...
 ````
 ## Code Completion
-A hugely useful feature of this API is that it support code-completion, thus the software developer
+A hugely useful feature of this API is that it supports code-completion, thus the software developer
-sees a list of acceptable terms at each point.
+sees a dropdown list of acceptable terms at each point.
 For example, when creating a payment certificate,
 only the payment certificate types are provided, thus avoiding a potential error situation:

 ![schema-code-completion](schema-code-completion.png "schema-code-completion")

-Note that Advance, Interim and Final are standard FIDIC payment certificates and Taking-Over Payment Certificates and Custom And Import Duties Payment certificates are additional cert types added by the
+Note that Advance, Interim and Final are standard FIDIC payment certificates and Taking-Over Payment Certificates and Custom And Import Duties Payment Certificates are additional cert types added by the
 [Semantic Contract Model](https://clipcode.org/assets/standards/camo.pdf).